guinp1n/async-publisher/README.md

 -   `--host`: The MQTT broker host.
 Default: localhost.
 -   `--port`: The MQTT broker port.
 Default: 1883.
 -   `--secure`: Use TLS for secure communication.
 Default: false.
--   `-u`, `--user`: Username for authentication.
+-   `--user`: Username for authentication.
 Default: None.
--   `-pw`, `--password`: Password or passphrase for authentication.
+-   `--password`: Password or passphrase for authentication.
 Default: None.
 -   `--topicPrefix`: Prefix for MQTT topics.
 Default: 'test/'.
 -   `--topicNumber`: Number of different topics to publish to.
 Default: 1000.
 -   `--messageNumber`: Total number of messages to publish.
 Default: 1000.
 -   `--qos`: Quality of Service level for published messages.
 Default: 1.
--   `--silent`: Suppress excessive output.
+-   `--verbose`: Verbose output.
 Default: false.

 ## How It Works